Keyboard shortcuts

 }

-you get the fields of DetectionResult only.
+you get the fields of DetectionResult only — no diagnostics.
+To serialize diagnostics too, request them explicitly:

 If you run: